schawanji/djangoresttutorial/README.md

 https://www.django-rest-framework.org/tutorial/quickstart/

-An example of using REST framework to build a simple model-backed API.
+An example of using [Django REST framework](https://www.django-rest-framework.org/) to build a simple model-backed API.